-- (a) A permit application to place a new or replace an existing communications facility in public rights-of-way shall include the following: - (1) The location of the proposed communications facility, including a description of the facilities to be installed, where the facilities are to be located, and the approximate size of the facilities that will be located in public rights-of-way; - (2) Proposals to locate a new utility pole in the right-of-way shall include engineering documentation demonstrating why an existing utility pole is not better suited or feasible; - (3) A description of the manner in which the proposed communications facility will be installed (i.e. anticipated construction methods or techniques); - (4) If applicable, a statement indicating whether the proposed communications facility will permit colocation; - (5) A maintenance of traffic plan for any disruption of the public rights-of-way, in accordance with the standards promulgated by the Florida Department of Transportation; - In order to assess the impact on right-of-way resources, effects on neighboring properties, and potential for colocations or repurposed structures, a permit application for construction of a new utility pole in the public rights-of-way shall include information on the ability of the public rights-of-way to accommodate the proposed facility, including information that identifies all above-ground and below ground structures including, but not limited to, light poles, power poles, equipment boxes, antennae, and underground water, sewer, electric and gas lines currently existing in the public rights-of-way in the County within a five hundred (500) foot radius of the proposed facility, if available (such information may be provided without certification as to accuracy, to the extent obtained from other registrants with facilities in the public rights-of-way).
-The five hundred (500) foot distance requirement may be modified if the County Administrator, or designee, determines that the proposed location: (i) better serves the County's interests in safe, aesthetic, efficient and effective management of the public rights-of-way; (ii) is necessary to address a documented lack of capacity for one or more carriers; or (iii) will help minimize the total number of communication facilities necessary to serve a particular area:
+(a)(e) A permit application to place a new or replace an existing communications facility in public rights of way filed under this section shall include the following:

+(1) The location of the proposed communications facility or utility pole, including a description of the facilities to be installed, where the facilities are to be located, and the approximate size of the facilities that will be located in public rights-of-way;

+(2) Proposals to locate a new utility pole in the right-of-way shall include engineering documentation demonstrating why an existing utility pole is not better suited or feasible;

+(3)(2) A description of the manner in which the proposed communications facility or utility pole will be installed (i.e. anticipated construction methods or techniques);

+(4)(3) If applicable, a statement indicating whether the proposed communications facility will permit colocation;

+(5)(4) A maintenance of traffic plan for any disruption of the public rights-of-way, in accordance with the standards promulgated by the Florida Department of Transportation;

+(6)(5) In order to assess the impact on right of way resources, effects on neighboring properties, and potential for colocations or repurposed structures, a permit application for construction of a new utility pole in the public rights-of-way shall include information on the ability of the public rights-of-way to accommodate the proposed facility, including iInformation that identifies all above-ground and below ground at-grade or aerial structures including, but not limited to, light poles, power poles, equipment boxes, and antennae, and underground water, sewer, electric and gas lines currently existing in the public rights-of-way in the County within a five hundred (500) fifty (50) foot radius of the proposed facility, if available (such information may be provided without certification as to accuracy, to the extent obtained from other registrants with facilities in the public rights-ofway).
+The five hundred (500) foot distance requirement may be modified if the County Administrator, or designee, determines that the proposed location: (i) better serves the County's interests in safe, aesthetic, efficient and effective management of the public rights-of-way; (ii) is necessary to address a documented lack of capacity for one or more carriers; or (iii) will help minimize the total number of communication facilities necessary to serve a particular area;